Process Model

 mapped with page permissions derived from ELF flags, the user stack is fixed at

-0x60_0000 with a linker-enforced image limit below it, and PT_TLS data is
+linker-enforced image limit below it, and PT_TLS data is mapped into a

-a synthetic CpuContext that returns to Ring 3 with iretq.
+CpuContext that returns to Ring 3 with iretq.

 ProcessSpawner lets a holder spawn packaged boot binaries, grant selected

-or registers one waiter.
+an already-exited child or registers one waiter.
+Child-local ThreadControl

 Design